[My book Darwin’s Racism is now available at Amazon and all online booksellers.]

 How many people know that the 13th Amendment to the Constitution of the United States did not quite abolish all slavery as we are usually told?
 It contained an important exception: “except as punishment for crime whereof the party shall have been duly convicted.”
 It was used in the years following the Civil War, in the South, especially in Texas, to re-enslave many black men by arresting and convicting them on some charge and then putting them to work without pay.

 Did you know that the Declaration of Independence contains an implied approval of greed for Indian land?
 One of the complaints made against the King of England in that document is that the King has imposed restrictions on “the conditions of new appropriations of lands.”
 What Jefferson may have had primarily in mind was the Proclamation of 1763.
-White settlers were supposed to stay west of a certain line and stop encroaching on Indian land.
+White settlers were supposed to stay east of a certain line and stop encroaching on Indian land.
 Americans did not like that.
-The Declaration of Independence was, in this one small part, also a declaration to steal all the Indian land, if they could not get Indians to legitimately sell it.
+The Declaration of Independence was, in this one small way, also a declaration to steal all the Indian land, if they could not get Indians to legitimately sell it.

 How many people know that in the early 19th century, free blacks, with only some occasional exceptions, were not allowed to participate in patriotic observances such as the July 4 celebration?
 They could observe white people celebrating, but blacks were not allowed to join in.
 This was primarily in the New England states, which had gradually abolished slavery many decades before the Civil War.
 Not only did the American Revolution for independence, liberty, and rights pass African-Americans by (even when freed, they were not allowed civil rights), but so did the celebrations of the Revolution and other holidays, as if to reinforce the idea that liberty would not apply to them, not even to free blacks.
 Blacks of course held their own annual parade to honor the abolition of the slave trade in 1807.
 Segregation, even in holiday observances, goes way back in our history.